jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

     self.assertEqual(a_list, [1, 0, 1, 2, 'n'])

   the test passes.
-The insert_ :ref:`method<functions>` places the second input given at the index given as the first input
+It looks like the insert_ :ref:`method<functions>` places the second input given at the index given as the first input

 * I change the second input in the call to be sure